The Employment Law Review: Mexico

 Employees are also entitled to a Christmas bonus equivalent to at least 15 days' salary, which must be paid no later than 20 December each year.
 The purpose of this bonus is to cover all expenses required for all the year-end festivities.

-In respect of taxes, employers are bound to withhold and deliver to the tax authority any and all applicable taxes over salaries and benefits granted to their employees.
+In respect of taxes, employers are bound to withhold and deliver to the tax authority any and all applicable taxes on salaries and benefits granted to their employees.
 Also, employers are bound to calculate and pay the corresponding social security contributions.

 ii Probationary periods

-Two types of probationary periods are provided for in the FLL:
+Two types of probationary periods are provided for in the FLL.

 The FLL specifically provides that employers cannot execute subsequent training or trial period contracts with the same employee; they are valid once only.
 When the term of the trial or training period has ended, the contract and the employment relationship will continue and be considered as indefinite, as a matter of law, unless the employer deems that the employee does not meet the requirements for the position, in which case the employment relationship may be terminated.